LLNL/merlin/docs/source/modules/installation.rst

         db_num: 0

-If you are runing the optional rabbitmq server then the config can be created with the normal config command.
+If you are running the optional rabbitmq server then the config can be created with the normal config command.
 If you have already run the previous command then remove the ``~/.merlin/app.yaml`` or ``~/merlinu/.merlin/app.yaml`` file , then run the command below.